ErinaTheDummy/SwordToShield/Gamemaster_Resources/AccursedJournal.md

 expend double the amount you usually would for no benefit.

 ### Shock (17) (roleplay)
-Your speach becomes disorganized and your words mix as you speak
+Your speech becomes disorganized and your words mix as you speak

 ### Involuntary Movement (18)
 Your body begins to twitch and shake against your own will.
 You have disadvantage on checks that require fine motor function

 ### Paranoia (19) (Secret)
-Your character becomes extremely paranoid that those around you are plotting to harm them.
+You become extremely paranoid that those around you are plotting to harm you.
 The GM should include subtle, false hints that NPCs have slights against you.
+An imagined glance here, a hint of false rudness there, can plant all the seeds necessary for a grand misunderstanding

 ### Fugue (20) (roleplay)
 You are consistently confused, as if fading in and out of a dream.